alisoncleonard/Structural-Replacement-Biosensor-Design/README.md

 * This step samples molecule alignments to identify possible alignments that do not clash with the protein structure.
 Choose the script to run depending on the method you are using.

 `python grade_conformers_docked_to_sequence.py conf.txt`
 * This method allows you to find molecule conformers and alignments that are compatible with the protein backbone and side chains of a set amino acid sequence, usually one that has been identified as binding your molecule in a low-affinity screen.
+This step generates PDB files containing protein-ligand structures binding the your input amino acid sequence.

 `python grade_conformers_glycine_shaved_docking.py conf.txt`
 * This method allows you to dock the ligand conformers into a glycine-shaved ligand binding pocket, essentially considering only the protein backbone at defined positions.
 This is useful if you want to map where your ligand could potentially fit in the pocket.

 `python rosetta_design_score_passing_pdbs.py conf.txt`
-* This script allows you to perform Rosetta sequence design on any passing PDBs you choose.
+* This script allows you to perform Rosetta sequence design on any passing PDBs you select.
+Use this script instead of running design on individual PDB files to easily handle ligand molecules without needing to further define them in Rosetta.
 * Update the [rosetta_design] section of the Config file to include a Rosetta-relaxed version of PostPDBFile, a Rosetta resfile specifing the positions to mutation and the allowable mutations, and the PDB file numbers of the passing alignments you want to design around.
 The passing PDB files can be found in the folder "pass_score_repacked" and can be viewed in PyMOL.

 If you have Rosetta installed, you can relax a pdb file with the following command, choosing the correct relax release for your computer operating system.